lumeland/theme-ebook/src/index.md

 A deep rumble from the world outside draws my attention.
 From this perch, high up on this hill, I can see all the way to the Marin Headlands, where the gray curve of Mount Tamalpais is crumbling.
 Trees lean over and slough off.
-The mountain is waking, and so am---
+The mountain is waking, and so am

 <hr/>